davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

  \frac{1}{n} = \frac{1(n+1)}{n(n+1)} = \frac{n + 1}{n(n+1)}  = \frac{n}{n(n+1)} + \frac{1}{n(n+1)} =  \frac{1}{n+1} + \frac{1}{n(n+1)} \ \ \ \blacksquare
 \end{align*}$$
 So we have an answer to our ***Simple Question*** - *the reciprocal of any whole number $n$ can be expressed as the sum of reciprocals of whole numbers.*
-Moreover, we now know the form of that sum.
+Moreover, we now know a form for that sum - our curiosity has rewarded us with information we weren't initially looking for
-Our curiosity has re